mmlab-cv/MapFlow/README.md

 ```

-- Model weights will be saved in: weights/normalizingflow/
+- Model weights will be saved in: `weights/normalizingflow/`
-- Results will be stored in a newly created results/ directory.
+- Results will be stored in: `results/`

 ## 📄 Citation

-If you find this work useful in your research, please consider citing:
+If you find this work useful in your research, please consider citing:\
 @inproceedings{stefani2024mapflow,\
 &nbsp;&nbsp;&nbsp;&nbsp;  title={MapFlow: Multi-Agent Pedestrian Trajectory Prediction Using Normalizing Flow},\
 &nbsp;&nbsp;&nbsp;&nbsp;  author={Stefani, Antonio Luigi and Bisagno, Niccol{\o} and Conci, Nicola},\